The Majesty of Southern India

 Ooty - Mysuru

-After breakfast we drive to Mysuru and check in to the Country Inn & Suites (4T) or Grand Mercure (4T+).
+After breakfast we drive to Mysuru and check in to the Grand Mercure (4.5-star).
 The rest of the day is free to enjoy the surroundings of the hotel.

 For this morning we have arranged a sightseeing tour of Mysuru, the city of palaces often referred to as the ‘Sandalwood City’, as it is the country’s centre for incense manufacture.
 The city is steeped in a thousand years of history with a mythical past to match.
 It became a capital city in the 16th century, before the power was shifted to Bangalore first in 1831 and again until 1947.
 The city’s grandeur reflects the power it had during this first period of supremacy.
 This afternoon take an excursion to Srirangapatna, a fascinating fortress-city of great religious, cultural and historic importance.